 - Plans submitted for a food service establishment should include details for the installation and venting of the new interceptor and sampling manhole.
 Kitchen equipment and all waste drains shall be shown on the plan.
 Venting is not required for the sampling manhole or outside interceptor.
 The inside interceptor vent shall be at least what of the diameter of waste pipe.

-- Developers of strip malls that anticipate food service establishments as tenants shall install a sampling manhole and 1000-gallon minimum size outside grease interceptor per each food service establishment.
+- Developers of strip malls that anticipate food service establishments as tenants shall install a sampling manhole and a properly sized outside grease interceptor per each food service establishment.

 - If a new food court is proposed in a mall, or an existing food court is proposed to be expanded in a mall, each food service establishment shall have a sampling manhole.
 A properly sized interceptor for each kiosk can be installed, or one properly sized interceptor used by all kiosks.

-- A new restaurant or an existing restaurant found to be causing a chronic problem shall install a minimum 1000-gallon outside grease interceptor, which shall be connected to all grease contributing equipment: 3-compartment sink, mop sinks, dish machines, pre-rinse disposals, food grinders, floor drains, etc., but not to restrooms.
+- A new restaurant or an existing restaurant found to be causing a chronic problem shall install a properly sized outside grease interceptor, which shall be connected to all grease contributing equipment: 3-compartment sink, mop sinks, dish machines, pre-rinse disposals, food grinders, floor drains, etc., but not to restrooms.
 Public Works, Public Health and Building Development Services must approve connection of restrooms to interceptor.

-- If there is no property available to install an outside interceptor, then a minimum 70# inside interceptor shall be installed to include a mop sink and a 3-compartment sink connection minimum.
+- If there is no property available to install an outside interceptor, then a properly sized inside interceptor shall be installed.

 - The size of the interceptors stated above is a minimum requirement only, and the Building Development Services, Public Works or Public Health may deem larger sizes necessary upon plan review.